-To focus on whether specific B. cinerea isolates may be sensitive to domestication, we applied a Wilcoxon and ANOVA approach.
-Overall, most isolates (78/97, 80%) are more virulent on domesticated than wild tomato (Figure 3).
-The Wilcoxon signed-rank test, to compare the rank of mean lesion size of all the B. cinerea isolates on wild versus domesticated tomato, was significant (Wilcoxon signed-rank test, W = 5946, p-value = 0.002) (Figure 3).
-To identify the pathogen genotypes most sensitive to domestication, we conducted single-isolate ANOVAs including the fixed effects of plant, domestication, and experiment, and found two isolates with a significant effect of domestication on lesion size (p < 0.05, FDR corrected) (Figure 1h), both of which are more virulent on domesticated tomato.
-These included one of the highly virulent isolates (Fd2), and one of the largely saprophytic isolates (Rose),
+To focus on whether specific B. cinerea isolates may be sensitive to tomato domestication, we applied a Wilcoxon and ANOVA approach.
+Overall, most isolates (78/97, 80%) are more virulent on domesticated than wild tomato (Figure 3; Supplemental Data Set 1).
+Using a Wilcoxon signed-rank test to compare the rank of model-corrected mean lesion size of all the B. cinerea isolates on wild versus domesticated tomato we found a significant difference (Wilcoxon signed-rank test, W = 5801, p-value = 0.0007) (Figure 3).
+While this shows a general population behavior, we used single-isolate ANOVAs to test if any specific pathogen genotypes had a significant association with domestication.
+These general linear models included the fixed effects of plant, domestication, and the random effect of experiment.
+After adjusting for multiple testing, this identified two isolates (Fd2, Rose) with a significant effect of domestication on lesion size (p < 0.05, FDR corrected) (Figure 1h), both of which are more virulent on domesticated tomato (Supplemental Data Set 3).

 Table 2.
 Rank order shifts of 97 B. cinerea isolates by lesion area across all of the tomato accessions.

-Wilcoxon signed-rank test on comparing mean B. cinerea lesion area on tomato accessions.
+Wilcoxon signed-rank test on comparing model-corrected mean B. cinerea lesion area on tomato accessions.
 This tests for a change in the rank order of the 97 isolates between each pair of tomato accessions.
 A significant p-value suggests that the relative performance of individual isolates is altered from one host to the other.
 The lower left corner of the chart includes B-H FDR-corrected p-values, the upper right corner includes the test statistic (W).
 Bold text indicates significance at p < 0.01 after correction, italicized text indicates suggestive p-values 0.01 < p < 0.1.
 NS shows non-significant interactions.